apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 * `multiModuleProjectDirector`

 ### Replace conceptional `pre-` and `post-` lifecycle phases
-In Maven 3 some lifecycle phases also had conceptional `pre-` and `post-` phases, but they are not available for all phases.
+In Maven 3 some lifecycle phases also had conceptional `pre-` and `post-` phases, but they were not available for all phases.
 In Maven 4 those phases are removed in favor of new `before:` and `after:` phases, available for all lifecycle phases.

-### Check bindings to `all` phase
-The `all` phase got fixed and slightly changed in Maven 4.
-It now behaves correctly, especially when using it in project with multiple subprojects or in concurrent scenarios.

-The `before-all` phase is executed before all other phases of a project.
-In a project with multiple subprojects, the parent's `before-all` is executed before any children's phases.
-According to that, the `after-all` phase is executed at the end of the project's build.
-In a project with multiple subprojects, the children's `after-all` is executed before parent's one.

-If you bind plugins to the `all` phase, please check if it still matches your desired execution, or if you need to bind to the new `each` phase.
-The `before-each` phase is executed everytime before any other phase in a build, while the `after-each` phase is executed everytime after any other.

 ## Optional changes and features